 Performance Poet.
 Playwright.
 Pop Culture Critic.
+Philanthropy Professional.

-As an actor and playwright, Nicole trained with the Royal Shakespeare Company, the Stratford Shakespeare Festival in Ontario, Canada and Ping Chong and Company.
-Her play, get (t)his!, received a 2009 James Baldwin Memorial Playwriting Award from the Five Colleges Multicultural Theater Committee and has since been produced in Michigan and New York City.
-Nicole recently returned to the stage after an almost 20 year hiatus from acting in the role of Marian in Real Live Theatre's production of Harrison David Rivers' When Last We Flew.
+Nicole recently returned to the stage after an almost 20 year hiatus from acting in the role of Marian in Real Live Theatre‘s production of Harrison David Rivers’ When Last We Flew.

-Nicole has performed her poetry at venues across New England and Michigan, including Augusta Savage Gallery (UMass Fine Arts Center), The Collected Poets’ Series at Mocha Maya’s (Shelburne Falls, MA), Luthier’s Co-op (Unbuttoned Series), Easthampton City Arts’ Cultural Chaos, Whitney Center for the Arts (Pittsfield, MA), Wistariahurst Museum and the inaugural Dwellings Arts Festival.
+Nicole has performed her poetry at venues across New England and Michigan, including Augusta Savage Gallery (UMass Fine Arts Center), Clark University, The Collected Poets’ Series at Mocha Maya’s (Shelburne Falls, MA), Luthier’s Co-op (Unbuttoned Series), Easthampton City Arts’ Cultural Chaos, Whitney Center for the Arts (Pittsfield, MA), Wistariahurst Museum and the inaugural Dwellings Arts Festival.

-Nicole earned a Bachelor of Theatre Arts from the University of Michigan Ann Arbor, a Master of Fine Arts in Theatre Management from Wayne State University and a Master of Arts in English from the University of Massachusetts Amherst and will be starting the doctoral program in Higher Education Leadership and Organizational Studies at Bay Path University.
+Nicole earned a Bachelor of Theatre Arts from the University of Michigan Ann Arbor, a Master of Fine Arts in Theatre Management from Wayne State University and a Master of Arts in English from the University of Massachusetts Amherst and is currently enrolled in the doctoral program in Higher Education Leadership and Organizational Studies at Bay Path University.